vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step8.md

 # Improving our first overlay (continued)

-Now that we have all instances of the label `app` replaced with `app.kubernetes.io/app` wouldn't it be nice to do the same for all of the other labels in one step?
+Now that we have all instances of the label `app` replaced with `app.kubernetes.io/app` wouldn't it be nice to do the same for nearly all of the other labels in one step?

-Yes, we can do it all in one step!
+Yes, we can do it in *almost* one step!

 We will be introducing another format marker, `%k`, which represents the existing key when JSONPath query returns a map/dictionary of key/value pairs.
 The `%k` format marker can only be used on maps/dictionaries.